awordai/aword/README.md

 pip install -e .
 ```

+### Usage

-aWord is intended to be run as a library, but you can also call it from the command line:
+While aWord is primarily designed to operate as a library, it can be invoked directly from the command line:

 ```bash
 aword -h